Marchenko-based target replacement, accounting for all orders of multiple reflections: Removing the target zone from the original reflection response

 (with $\bx''$ at $\setdD_0$ and $\bx'$ at $\setdD_1$) for the situation that the earth's surface is transparent.
 For the situation that the earth's surface is a free surface, equation (\ref{eq55kk}) remains valid, and equation (\ref{eq56akk}) needs to be replaced by

 (with $\bx''$ at $\setdD_0$ and $\bx'$ at $\setdD_1$).

 Next we discuss how to obtain the response of unit $c$, the underburden, from $\R_C^\cup$.
 We consider again equations (\ref{eq72kk}) and (\ref{eq73kka}) (or (\ref{eq73kkb})), this time with $\bx'$ at $\setdD_2$ and $\f^\pm(\bx,\bx',\omega)$ replaced by $\fb^\pm(\bx,\bx',\omega)$.
-The focusing functions in medium $B$ can be obtained from the reflection response $\R_C^\cup(\bxr,\bx,\omega)$, using the multidimensional Marchenko method outlined above, under the same assumptions.
-Once these focusing functions have been found, they can be substituted into equations (\ref{eq72kk}) and (\ref{eq73kka}) (or (\ref{eq73kkb})), yielding the Green's functions $\G_C^{\pm,+}(\bx',\bxr,\omega)$, with $\bxr$ just above $\setdD_0$ and $\bx'$ at $\setdD_2$.
+The focusing functions in medium $B$ can be obtained from the reflection response $\R_C^\cup(\bxr,\bx,\omega)$, using the multidimensional Marchenko method, under the same assumptions as outlined above.
+Once these focusing functions have been found, they can be substituted into the modified equations (\ref{eq72kk}) and (\ref{eq73kka}) (or (\ref{eq73kkb})), yielding the Green's functions $\G_C^{\pm,+}(\bx',\bxr,\omega)$, with $\bxr$ just above $\setdD_0$ and $\bx'$ at $\setdD_2$.
 Analogous to equation (\ref{eq3}), these Green's function are mutually related via

 Inversion of equation (\ref{eq3mm}) yields the reflection response $\R_c^\cup(\bx',\bx,\omega)$ for $\bx$ and $\bx'$ at $\setdD_2$ (Figure \ref{Fig5}).

 We summarise the steps discussed in this section.
 Starting with the reflection response of the entire medium, $\R_C^\cup(\bxr,\bx,\omega)$, use the Marchenko method to derive the focusing functions $\f^\pm(\bx,\bx',\omega)$ and $\ff^\pm(\bx,\bx',\omega)$ for medium $A$.
 Resolve the responses of the overburden, $\T_A^+(\bx'',\bx,\omega)$, $\R_A^\cup(\bxr,\bx,\omega)$, $\T_A^-(\bx'',\bx,\omega)$ and $\R_A^\cap(\bx'',\bx,\omega)$, by inverting equations (\ref{eq70kk}), (\ref{eq33kk}), (\ref{eq70ll}) and (\ref{eq333ll}).
 Next, use the Marchenko method to derive the Green's functions $\G_C^{\pm,+}(\bx',\bxr,\omega)$, for $\bx'$ at $\setdD_2$.
 Resolve the reflection response of the underburden, $\R_c^\cup(\bx',\bx,\omega)$, by inverting equation (\ref{eq3mm}).
 The resolved responses are free of an imprint of unit $b$, the target zone.